Joe Deer, M.F.A.

-Acting in Musical Theatre: a comprehensive course, 3rd edition (co-author Rocco Dal Vera), Routledge 2014.
-Translated into Korean, Portuguese and Italian
+Acting in Musical Theatre: a comprehensive course, 3rd edition (co-author Rocco Dal Vera), Routledge 2021.
+Translated into Korean, Portuguese, Italian and Spanish (forthcoming)

-More than 30 articles in TEACHING THEATRE Journal, DRAMATICS magazine and others.
+More than three dozen articles in TEACHING THEATRE Journal, DRAMATICS magazine and others.

-Deer is the award winning director or choreographer of more than 180 productions, from off-Broadway to regional and university stages.
+Deer is the award winning director or choreographer of almost 200 productions, from off-Broadway to international, regional and university stages.

 Member Actors' Equity Association since 1985